Research

 LED array microscope

 We work on a new type of microscope hack, where the lamp of a regular microscope is replaced with an LED array, allowing many new capabilities.
 We do brightfield, darkfield, phase contrast, super-resolution or 3D phase imaging, all by computational illumination tricks.
-Click the photo to the right to see high resolution phase images across a huge field of view.

 L. Tian, X. Li, K. Ramchandran, L. Waller, Biomedical Optics Express 5(7), 2376-2389 (2014).